IshaniAnuththara/loan-approval-audit-simulation/README.md

 NumPy
 Pandas

-What This Project Demonstrates
+What This Project Demonstrates:
 Data generation with NumPy
 Data manipulation and filtering with Pandas Group-based statistical comparison
 Basic anomaly detection using logical conditions Exporting structured audit results

-Notes
+Notes:
 This is a simulated dataset created for learning purposes.
 The bias and data corruption were intentionally introduced to practice detection techniques.
 Output